alejoxbg/2D-Test-Track-Service-Desk-Project/planner/docs/homework.md

 1. [Python] Why the robot's image gets distorted when is turning?

-In the trun_robot method of node node_visual_gui an affine geometric transformation is used, which has the particularity of leaving the parallel lines at the cost of distorting the image as you can see in this image, so when performing this process many times this distortion accumulates, there are other types of transformation that we can use in cv2 as a perspective transformation.
+In the trun_robot method of node node_visual_gui an affine geometric transformation is used, which has the particularity of leaving the parallel lines at the cost of distorting the image as you can see in this image, so when performing this process many times this distortion accumulates, there are other types of transformation that we can use in cv2 as a perspective transformation or just use the original image unmodified just as I did for the extra task.

 ![](https://opencv24-python-tutorials.readthedocs.io/en/stable/_images/affine.jpg)